How Do I Prepare My Driveway for Sealing?

 When is the Best Time to Seal?

 When to seal your driveway depends on several factors.
-Most experts say seal every two years.
+Most experts say to seal every two years.
 New driveways need about a year to settle before sealing.

 It’s important to have two dry days for sealing.
 After sealing, wait 48 hours to drive and 24 hours to walk.
 It takes six weeks for the sealant to fully cure.